-- The fairer your child's skin is, the greater chance he has of getting a sunburn.
+- The fairer your child's skin is, the greater chance your child will get a sunburn.

 Sunscreens that your child can use on the skin:

 - protect against sunburn

 - help prevent sun-related skin changes such as wrinkles, pigment (skin colour) changes and skin cancer.

 Choose a sunscreen that protects against both UVA and UVB.
 These are the damaging components of sunlight.

 Sun protection factor (SPF) refers to the degree of protection from UVB rays.
 It does not include protection against UVA rays.

 Chemicals that protect the skin against UVA include:

 Sunscreens that contain ingredients such as titanium dioxide and zinc dioxide protect against both UVA and UVB.

 Choosing and using sunscreen